isaacchua0309/tp/docs/UserGuide.md

    java -jar FitFriends.jar
    ```

 4. **You should see** the FitFriends loading screen.
-Congratulations.
+Congratulations!
 You're ready to start.

 #### Using the Graphical Interface